What to Do When SiteGround Suspends Your Site?

 Step 1: Remove Malware From Your Website

-There are two ways of removing malware.
+There are two ways of removing malware from a hacked website hosted on SiteGround.
 You can do it on your own (manually) or using a WordPress security plugin.
 The manual method is time-consuming and very risky.
 To manually clean a website, you’ll need to find the malicious codes and delete them.

 This is more complicated than it sounds and quite often users without any technical background end up deleting the wrong codes which lead to further catastrophes like the website breaking.

 But if you are inclined to try out manual cleanup, then take a look at our guide on how to fix hacked WordPress sites and navigate to the section scanning and cleaning a hacked website manually.
 If you want to use a security plugin, read on.